-The newly announced US tariffs have made the industry at large concerned across the globe.
-Yet the disruptive nature of the current market presents a unique opportunity for the Indian MSMEs.
-While being privy to the fact that major consumer brands are delaying their product launch in the States due to the unprecedented amount of proposed tariffs being levied.
+The newly announced US Tariffs have made the industry at large concerned across the globe.
+Yet, the disruptive nature of the current global market presents a unique opportunity for Indian MSMEs.
+While being privy to the fact that major consumer brands are delaying their product launch in the States due to the unprecedented number of proposed tariffs being levied, the ripple effect is clearly visible.
 Furthermore, given the dependency on products being made in China, are there some factors left for Indian companies to be concerned about?
 How can Indian MSMEs tackle such an uncertain market to survive?
 We would decipher, analyse and attempt to answer these burning questions vide this article.

 How Can MSMEs Survive These Turbulent Times?

-For the mid-tier companies that survive by supplying various components and services to bigger corporations.
+For the mid-tier companies that survive by supplying various components and services to bigger corporations, this is a crucial period.
 We all know MSMEs always run into payment delays in India.
-However, they need to be more careful due to the uncertain nature of the tariffs and exports in general.
-On the other hand, our MSMEs are also worried about a fall in demand in the States if the designated tariffs are followed.
+However, they need to be more careful due to the uncertain nature of the US Tariffs and exports in general.
+On the other hand, our MSMEs are also worried about a fall in demand in the States if the designated US import duties are followed.

-Furthermore, unlike in other markets, Indian export trade does not have the provision of insurance.
+Furthermore, unlike in other markets, export market of India does not have the provision of insurance.
 Moreover, 98%-99% of export trades in India depend on the LC or Letter of Credit.
 Thus, many industry experts are suggesting that they should depend on LCs from banks to save them from any unpredictable outcomes.
-They also need to be careful while importing material from one place and should diversify their supply chain.
+They also need to be careful while importing material from one place and should diversify their supply chain to ensure sustainable MSME growth.

 Another thing the MSMEs need to pay attention to is having a better contract with their buyers, which covers all the potential situations.
 Under such a problematic market where trends are currently unpredictable, they need to have a contract that mitigates all of these issues.
 After all, it is better to be careful today than to be sorry tomorrow.
-MSMEs must also ensure that they have transit cover in case something happens to their exports.
+MSMEs must also ensure that they have transit cover in case something happens to their exports, as this can directly affect export market of India and their ability to expand globally.

 How are the Investor and IPO Market Looking After Tariffs?

 But last February, the market saw a significant decline in valuation.
 3 out of 4 companies saw a lower listed issue price.
 However, even now, the market is still holding up, which can be seen by the average listing gains of 17.53%.
-Thus, currently the market may feel uncertain, IPOs may get lower validation, yet industry experts are still hoping for a stable market in the near future once the global situation stabilises.
+Thus, currently the market may feel uncertain, IPOs may get lower validation, yet industry experts are still hoping for a stable market in the near future once the global situation stabilises and MSME growth recovers.

 How Can Indian Companies Find Opportunities in a Disruptive Market?

-As the tariff looms large on the industry, experts believe the effects will be seen in the long term rather than immediately, but that could be positive depending on the actions taken by the companies.
+As the US Tariffs loom large on the industry, experts believe the effects will be seen in the long term rather than immediately, but that could be positive depending on the actions taken by the companies.
 Currently, India does not depend heavily on the US for exports.
-As we export goods worth 80 billion dollars, which accounts for only 2% of our total GDP.
+As we export goods worth 80 billion dollars, which accounts for only 2% of our total GDP, Export market of India is relatively insulated but still sensitive to trade policy shifts.

 Textile is another thing that will be affected.
 As of now, Bangladesh has dominated the textile trade for years.
 However, due to the political environment in the country, many Indian entities are shifting their operations out of the country to India.
-Though our current exports are not as high as those of China, South-East Asian countries.
+Though our current exports are not as high as those of China or South-East Asian countries, if the higher tariffs are any indication, they will see a sharp decline in demand for their goods — leaving a wide window for Indian textile companies to fill that gap.
+Thus, they can turn the situation into an opportunity and capture a market previously dominated by other countries, fostering MSME growth through Indian-made textile goods.

-As of now, the pharmaceutical companies are excluded from the tariffs.
-As all Pharma MNC depends on Indian and Chinese manufacturing.
+As of now, the pharmaceutical companies are excluded from the US Tariffs, as all pharma MNCs depend on Indian and Chinese manufacturing.

 What about the Industries that are Impacted?
 Are there Opportunities?

-The electronics industry is likely to be affected by the US tariffs.
+The electronics industry is likely to be affected by the US Tariffs.
 This new approach by the US shows its push for more domestic manufacturing (however, the scrapped CHIPS Act under the new government creates a contradiction).
-But for Indian companies and many MSMEs there is an opportunity to become their supplier for components.
+But for Indian MSMEs and many mid-scale enterprises, there is an opportunity to become suppliers for critical components.

 Currently, China is sitting with a 145% tax (however, recently, Trump has said the tariff will be substantially reduced).
 Indian OEMs can take this opportunity, but the problem arises from the scalability issue of the Indian companies.
 Many foreign companies are indeed moving their factories out of China to our country.
 Like TATA is manufacturing Apple devices.